hackthenorth/whacks/README.md

-MHacks 2014 Website
+WHacks 2014 Website
 ===================

-The MHacks 2014 website.
+The WHacks 2014 website.

 That's about it really.
 Nothing very exciting.